holgersson32644/holgersson-overlay/README.rst

    $ layman -S
    $ emerge --sync

-You might set `USE="sync-plugin-portage"` for layman, too.
+You might want to set `USE="sync-plugin-portage"` for layman, too.

 Maintainer
 ==========